Rate Limits

 Every response to a successfully authenticated request carries an x-isnotai-tier header echoing the resolved plan tier (free, pro, or enterprise), regardless of status code.
 It is stamped from the integration record, so you can confirm in one request which row of the table above applies to a given key, including on 4xx validation failures and 5xx errors that surface after auth.

 Responses returned before the integration resolves do not carry the header.
-In practice that is the 401 Unauthorized envelope when authentication fails, and the rare 500 INTERNAL_ERROR returned if the authentication service itself errors before resolving the integration.
+In practice that is the 401 Unauthorized envelope when authentication fails, the edge-emitted 429 (the request never reaches the API), and the rare 500 INTERNAL_ERROR returned if the authentication service itself errors before resolving the integration.

 x-isnotai-tier: pro